Battle of the River Forth: Aftermath

 At the time, Luftwaffe recorded loss of two aircraft, the RAF none; Fighter Command considered it a victory.
 After the war, it was discovered a third Ju 88 had been badly damaged and limped to the Netherlands, where it made a forced landing in which all the crew were killed.
 It is unknown how this aircraft was damaged, whether by Spitfires or by anti-aircraft fire.

 The two German aircraft shot down into the water were the first brought down in an attack against the British homeland.

 It is generally accepted the Ju 88 flown by Hans Storp and brought down by 603 Squadron was the first, although many would disagree, claiming the aircraft flown by Helmut Pohle and brought down by 602 Squadron was first.
 An examination of reported timings suggests 603's was first.

 While Gifford and Pinkerton were credited with the destruction of these aircraft, others were involved.
 The other airmen did not receive any official recognition for this.

 Both intruders were destroyed by Auxiliaries (reservists), which raised the profile of the Auxiliary Air Force and confirmed the contention that they were just as effective as a regular squadron.

 Because this was the first occasion that the Luftwaffe had attempted an attack, it was the subject of great interest both in the UK and abroad.
 The RAF examined carefully the workings of the various systems employed.

 While the battle was notable for the successes of the British airmen, the Luftwaffe was not without success.
 It caused significant damage to some of the ships although none was sunk.
 Sixteen Royal Navy sailors died and 44 were injured.
 Mohawk received significant damage but managed to limp into the Rosyth base, her captain succumbing to his wounds once his ship was safe.

 The German airmen who were captured were treated with courtesy and respect and their injuries attended to.
 Ultimately they finished up as prisoners of war in Canada.
 Those who had been killed and whose bodies were recovered were buried with full military honours.

 Gifford and Pinkerton both received Distinguished Flying Crosses for their achievements.

-The air battle over the waters of the Firth of Forth on 16 October 1939 was the first Luftwaffe attack on the British homeland.
-It was also the first occasion in World War II of enemy aircraft intruding into British airspace being fired at by the RAF, the first occasion enemy aircraft were shot down in British airspace during the war and also the first time an enemy aircraft was brought down on British soil during the war.
+The air battle over the waters of the Firth of Forth on 16 October 1939 was the first Luftwaffe attack on the British mainland, the first occasion in World War II of enemy aircraft intruding into British airspace being fired at by the RAF, and the first occasion enemy aircraft were shot down in British airspace during the war.

 It is sometimes said that the aircraft carrying out the attacks on 16 October 1939 were Heinkel 111s.
 Some passengers on a train crossing the Forth Bridge at the time of the attack believed that the bridge was a target.
-It is sometimes said that Heinkel He 111 brought down at Humbie on 28 October 1939 was taking part in the raid on 16 October 1939.
-It was not – the two incidents were quite separate.
+A Heinkel He 111 was brought down at Humbie on 28 October 1939 by Spitfires of 602 Squadron and 602 Squadron in a separate incident, claimed to be the first German aircraft shot down on British soil by the RAF.